geoo115/charity-management-system/README.md

 A comprehensive full-stack application for managing charity operations, built with **Go (Gin)** backend and **Next.js** frontend.

+## 💡 The Story Behind This System

+While volunteering with Lewisham Donation Hub, I witnessed firsthand the operational challenges charities face.
+Staff were managing donations through spreadsheets, volunteer coordination was handled via WhatsApp groups, and donors had no visibility into their impact.

+But the most impactful problem I observed was the visitor experience itself.
+People seeking help had to wait in long queues without knowing if they were eligible for services, often spending hours only to be turned away.
+There was no fair, transparent system for managing demand or ensuring equitable access to support.

+I saw an opportunity to use technology to solve real human problems.
+The technical challenge wasn't just building a scalable system - it was understanding the nuanced workflows of charity operations and translating them into intuitive software that restores dignity to people in vulnerable situations.

+**Real-world challenges that shaped the architecture:**
+- **Donation tracking** had to handle both monetary and in-kind donations, with different workflows for each
+- **Volunteer scheduling** needed to account for background check requirements and safeguarding policies
+- **Visitor management system** needed to pre-qualify eligibility and provide time-slot booking, eliminating degrading queues while ensuring fair, transparent access to services
+- **Real-time notifications** weren't just a cool technical feature - they were essential for coordinating emergency response to vulnerable individuals and keeping people informed about their appointment status without requiring them to wait physically
+- **Comprehensive observability** was architected because downtime isn't just inconvenient for a charity - it could mean someone doesn't get the help they need when they're most vulnerable

+This system transforms manual, error-prone processes into streamlined digital workflows that let charity staff focus on what matters most: helping people in their community with dignity and respect.

 ## 🌟 Features

 ### 👥 **User Management**